hl2/tai64/README.md

 ## Contributing

-Contributions are welcomed 👍
+Contributions are welcome 👍

-Use the links below to request a feature, fill a bug or contribute some code!
+Use the links below to request a feature, file a bug or contribute some code!

 - Issues: https://github.com/hl2/tai64/issues
 - Pull requests: https://github.com/hl2/tai64/pulls